n0mbr3al3at0r10/iexec-demo/README.md

 yarn start subscribe [options]
 ```

-Subscribe to Web3Telegram or Web3Mail by protecting data and granting access.
-The command will prompt you to choose between the two services.
+Smart subscription to Web3Telegram or Web3Mail with intelligent protected data management.
+The command checks for existing protected data and reuses them when possible, avoiding unnecessary resource creation.

 **Options:**